aprilahijriyan/falca/DESIGN.md

 Falca handles the request body a little more aesthetic xD.
 You can handle query, body, forms, files and headers using the notations `Query`, `Body`, `Form`, `File`, `Header` in` falca.annotations`.

-For examples you can find them in [examples/app](https://github.com/aprilahijriyan/falca/tree/main/examples/app)
+For examples you can find them in [examples/](https://github.com/aprilahijriyan/falca/tree/main/examples/) directory.

 # Project Layouts

-You can find the project layout in the [examples/app](https://github.com/aprilahijriyan/falca/tree/main/examples/app) directory.
+You can find the project layout in the [examples/](https://github.com/aprilahijriyan/falca/tree/main/examples/) directory.

 # CLI